ARMmbed/mbed-os-5-docs/docs/porting/porting_full_process/porting.md

 ### Create the bare metal mbed-os-example-blinky

-The official `mbed-os-example-blinky` uses a DigitalOut object and timers.
+The official `mbed-os-example-blinky` uses the RTOS, a DigitalOut object and timers.
 The bare metal version of the example doesn't rely on RTOS, GPIO and timers; LED toggling is done directly by accessing hardware registers.
 Modify the Blinky program you checked out earlier to not use the timer and DigitalOut object.
 You can see [an example using the CC3220SF-LAUNCHXL board](https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/Baremetal-Blinky/main.cpp).

 [![View code](https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/Baremetal-Blinky/)](https://github.com/ARMmbed/mbed-os-examples-docs_only/blob/master/Baremetal-Blinky/main.cpp)